 People often write to me asking me a common question, “How can I make my kombucha more fizzy?”If you are anything like me, you much prefer it when your kombucha has some carbonation to it and at times, kombucha can come up a bit too flat.
 I used to struggle with that but now, after well over 100 gallons of kombucha making under my belt, including various relatively scientific experiments, I’ve figured out a simple and dependable way to make a nice fizzy kombucha.

-Firstly, make kombucha which I’ll describe below, but secondly bottle it with some added fresh ginger and let it sit in a secondary fermentaiton for another week.
+Firstly, make kombucha which I’ll describe below, but secondly bottle it with some added fresh ginger and let it sit in a secondary fermentation.
 The result will be a carbonated kombucha treat.
-Lactobacillis bacteria and wild yeasts live naturally on Ginger.
+Lactobacillis bacteria and wild yeasts live naturally on ginger.
 These feed off the sugars in the bottled kombucha and adds carbonation as a by-product.
 As we want a healthy culture, it is important to use organic ginger so that is hasn’t been treated with pesticides or irradiated.

 Making Your Kombucha Fizzy – With Ginger

 - 1/8 cup black tea leaves (or 4 tea bags)

 - 1/2 cup mature kombucha from previous batch